fbngrm/bid-tracker/README.md

 - I put more comments than I normally would since this is a coding challenge and I wanted to explain my reasoning.
 - I worked slightly more than a day (8h) on the task but spend 3h only for research.
 - I really liked the task and the volume is good for a coding challenge imo.
+- I added a binary to the repo for review purposes which I normally wouldn't ship into version control.
+It increases the size of the repo also.

 ## Closing Thoughts